bmeme/memento/README.md

     *projects*
       Renders a table containing info about all available Gitlab projects.

     *user*
+      Renders a table containing info about current user referring to the active api.

+TAIGA
+    You can easily integrate Memento with multiple instances of Taiga, with the *memento taiga config add* command, and switch from one to another simply by using the *memento taiga config switch [taiga_api_id]* command.

+    *memento taiga* provides the following operations:

+    *config*
+      Manages Taiga API configurations providing the following options:

+      *add*
+        Adds a new configurations set for a Taiga instance.

+      *delete [taiga_api_id]*
+        Deletes a configurations set for a Taiga instance.

+      *list*
+        Lists all Taiga configurations.

+      *switch [taiga_api_id]*
+        Sets a Taiga instance as the default one.
+All queries will be executed to the default one.
+Otherwise, you can change on the fly the active Taiga instance by using the --api-id option, for each memento taiga command.

+    *issue [task|issue]/[taiga_issue_id [--open]]*
+      Shows the details of an issue or task.
+If the --open boolean option has been provided, the issue will not be rendered, but opened into your default web browser.

+    *projects*
+      Renders a table containing info about all available Taiga projects.

+    *user*
       Renders a table containing info about current user referring to the